-Expert systems are built on the judgment of experts in a field, to help train and sharpen the decision making of less experienced problem solvers.
-The best expert system is only as good as the human expert who provided the decision rules for the program.
+Students' answers may vary.
+Expert systems are computer-based applications that use a representation of human expertise in a specialized field of knowledge to solve problems.
+They are built on the judgment of experts in a field, to help train and sharpen the decision making of less experienced problem solvers.
+The best expert system would be only as good as the human expert who provided the decision rules for the program.